 With all the art museums in Vienna, it’s strange to find one of the city’s most extraordinary pieces of art and design in the Natural History Museum: Maria Theresa’s 18th-century gemstone bouquet.

 - A gift from the Empress to her husband, Emperor Franz Stephan from 1764

 - Contains over 2800 (!) diamonds and other gemstones

 Diamonds are a man’s best friend

-It’s 1764 and Empress Maria Theresa drums her fingers on an (expensive) table and thinks about what to get her husband, Franz Stephan, for his name day1.
+Cast your mind back to 1764.
+Empress Maria Theresa drums her fingers on an (expensive) table and thinks about what to get her husband, Franz Stephan, for his name day1.
 Or so the story goes.

 Or perhaps a mug with World’s Best Holy Roman Emperor on it?

 Fortunately for Maria Theresa, Franz had plenty of interests outside of his court obligations.
 These included mining and minerals.
 In fact, his interest in geology and the natural world led to the great collections that form the basis for the Natural History Museum.

 So what better than to combine Franz’s interests with a suitable gift?
 Which is where the Edelsteinstrauß (gemstone bouquet) comes in: a bunch of flowers with a not-so-subtle difference.